HectorCastelli/website/src/content/blog/learning-product-skills.md

 Guesstimate or measure the impact of a change

+Explore the nuance of value estimation with multiple streams of work.

 ## Prioritize your efforts

 Use the impact and value to strategize on which things are the most important.
 No need to plan them extensively, just capture their relative precedence order

+Highlight the need to think beyond a singular feature

+Propose managing own backlog and roadmap as a way to clearly communicate value, as well as how that allows teams to propose solutions to multiple problems at once.

+Highligh how this can help make informed decisions regarding tech-debt.

 ## Communicate with your team